EUDAT-SLS/eudat_ols_aggregator/README.md

     * **Solr installation:**

         The provided configuration files and Velocity templates were tested on a Solr 5.5.3 installation.
 They assume a Solr core named "termcollection" and should be put into the respective location (e.g. /var/solr/data/termcollection/...).
 The Velocity templates require some static files (css, img, js) which are located in the same directory but must be moved to the root solr server directory into a subdirectory called "termbrowser_resources" (e.g. [SOLR_HOME]/server/solr-webapp/webapp/termbrowser_resources/[css|img|js]/*).
+For security reasons, it is expected that the Web URL pointing at the Velocity faceted browser installation ([solr_root_url]/termcollection/browse) is redirected to ([solr_root_url]/termbrowser)

     * **System configuration:**